Ukrainian Air Force: Re-equipping developments (2022−present)

 As of August 2023, according to Forbes, Ukraine lost 69 aircraft since February 2022, but they have been receiving equipment and funding from other countries, including 27 MiG-29G and MiG-29AS fighter jets donated from Poland and Slovakia, while the Air Force has been able to restore some grounded Su-27s back to service.
 In January of that year, the PSZSU began preparing infrastructure to allow the operation of Western fighter jets such as the F-16, improving the quality of operating areas and possibly lengthening runways.
 In April 2023, photographic evidence showed that the PSZSU managed to restore at least one Su-25 donated by North Macedonia to flyworthy condition and upgrade to the Su-25M1(K) standard before it joined the 299th Tactical Aviation Brigade.
 In February 2024, the 7th Tactical Aviation Brigade commander Col. Yevhen Bulatsyk told the Voice of America that the brigade not only managed to make up for its losses of Su-24M/MR bombers, but expand its numbers by restoring as many grounded aircraft as possible.

 Ukraine has also received Western air-defense systems from allies, including the Patriot, IRIS-T, NASAMS, MIM-23 Hawk, and gun trucks to help protect its skies from missiles, fighter jets and drones.
 In 2023, the Pentagon launched its "FrankenSAM" project which builds SAM systems capable of firing AIM-9M missiles built from parts obtained from the US, allies, and partners for Ukraine.
 Meanwhile, the Soviet Buk was modified by American engineers to fire RIM-7 missiles.
 Also as part of the FrankenSAM project, the US also restored and revamped retired Hawk systems.
 Other FrankenSAMs include 9K33 Osas modified to fire R-73 missiles and Patriot missile launchers combined with elements from existing Ukrainian air defenses, which might include radars for the S-300P.
+In May 28 2026 Sweden agreed to sell Ukraine 20 Saab Gripen E with first delivery in 2030.
+The agrement also included 16 older fighters of Gripen C that would be delivered in early 2027.